ErrorTzy/writings/notes/Ethics/OnWhatMatters.md

 : If we want some event as an end, instead of wanting it for the sake of something else, then it is a telic desire.

 Instrumental desire
-: If we want1 some event for the sake of something else, then it is an instrumental desire.
+: If we want some event for the sake of something else, then it is an instrumental desire.

 Aim
 : The object of a telic desire is called our aim.